 I believed God was punishing me; but what I didn’t see was that God was actually shaping and preparing me to face life over the course of the next few years.
 I didn’t realise he was pushing me to get to know my mother better, beyond her relationship to me as my mother, beyond her duties in the kitchen, and towards the rest of my family.

 He pushed me to show more affection to my parents, to let them know I loved them more often.
 I began to cherish every moment I spent with them; I eventually stopped fretting over the day when she left us and concentrated on looking after her now.
 I realised I was holding back my true self from her and began to open up to her more, and we developed a close friendship, beyond our relationship and duties to each other.

 I started the process to stop lamenting my life and start appreciating it.
 It was only then was I able to connect with God.
-The key to connect with God and your life is to be start being grateful and thankful for every single thing in your life, once you do that so you will finally see all the signs you’ve begged, pleaded him for, the unseen blessings he has provided you with, the many ways he saved you yet again and again.
+The key to connecting with God is to start being grateful and thankful for every single thing in your life.
+Once you do that, you will finally see all the signs you’ve begged and pleaded him for, the unseen blessings he has provided you with, the many ways he saved you again and again.

 It’s hard to be grateful without hardship – hardship makes you grateful.
 If you only receive the good in life, you cannot and will not, fully and truly appreciate the blessings you have been gifted with.
 Gratefulness will take you through hardship.
 Life has been a bit easier to get through recently, now that I keep reminding myself that I am being taken care of, whether I see it or not.

 In fact, in a strange way, I am grateful for this hardship upon my family – because it has taught me a lot about myself, and my own inner strength.